Amateur rocketry: Records

-Common fuels and engines
+Common propellants

-Amateur rocketeers use a variety of fuels and engines.
-The most common ones are rocket candy, and Aluminum perchlorate composite propellant.
-Rocket candy is a composite propellant made my mixing some form of sugar, often sucrose, sorbitol, dextrose, and fructose, with potassium nitrate.
+Amateur rocketeers use a variety of propellants.
+The most common ones are rocket candy, and Ammonium perchlorate composite propellant (APCP).
+Rocket candy is a composite propellant made by mixing some form of sugar, often sucrose, sorbitol, dextrose, and fructose, with potassium nitrate.
 APCP is typically made with a powdered metal (typically aluminum), HTPB, and various burn rate catalysts.